dp-rice/dp-rice.github.io/index.md

 You can find my publications on [Google Scholar](https://scholar.google.com/citations?user=2zS2I7UAAAAJ&hl=en).

+Outside of research, I have designed workshops to [introduce high school students to computational biology](pdf/CSL_infosheet.pdf), and to [teach oral communication skills to graduate students](pdf/PresentationSkillsForGraduateStudents.pdf).

 <!---
 You can use the [editor on GitHub](https://github.com/dp-rice/dp-rice.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.